• Home

 “Culturally, what we’re seeing is an evolution of highly structured teams’ organizational decision-making to much more dynamic and fluid ways of making decisions at speed.”

-Sara Morales, senior vice president for People and Communities, Cisco
+Sara Morales, senior vice president for people and communities, Cisco

 “There are 657 things that leaders are trying to work through every day—maybe even every hour,” says Morales.
 “To move through that with clarity, leaders need to establish what are the few most important things to focus on.”

-One such important thing, for European Leaders, is the EU Pay Transparency Directive, the measures of which member states must have implemented by June this year.
+One such important thing, for European Leaders, is the EU Pay Transparency Directive, the measures of which member states must have implemented by June of this year.
 The result of this, says Colacurcio, is a greater need for explainability.
 “All of your folks now have access to so much more information,” she says.
 “They’re going to be showing up in a way that requires your people leaders on the front line of these difficult conversations about pay to be able to explain things.”

 Practical takeaway: Shift from annual planning cycles to more frequent, cross-functional workforce reviews, and equip frontline leaders with clear frameworks for explaining decisions—especially around pay, progression, and performance.
-Prioritization is critical: define the few decisions that matter most and ensure consistency in how they are made and communicated.
+Prioritization is critical: Define the few decisions that matter most and ensure consistency in how they are made and communicated.

-One of the tools leaders will reach for when it comes to workforce issues is AI but many fall into the trap of thinking that simply implementing the technology will be enough to solve the problems.
+One of the tools leaders will reach for when it comes to workforce issues is AI, but many fall into the trap of thinking that simply implementing the technology will be enough to solve the problems.
 Not so, says Weis.

 “It leads to a lot of frustration because people feel like they should generate huge value with these tools,” she says.
 “But the way we have designed work is totally not suitable for the way of working that needs to happen in order to unlock value with AI.”